Fort Buford Historic Site

 The original adobe buildings providing quarters for 300 men were later replaced by about 100 frame buildings: though most of the buildings were sold and removed upon dismantling the fort.
 A stone powder magazine and the headquarters building are preserved on their original sites.
 The old military cemetery is also preserved.

 Credits.
 This page was last revised on August 12, 2016.
-This page originally submitted on August 11, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 113 times since then and 18 times this year.
+It was originally submitted on August 11, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 185 times since then and 3 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 11, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.